rafa1944/whalar-test/README.md

 ## Whalar Test

-Implement a RESTful API to manage the list of the characters present on Game og Thrones.
+Implement a RESTful API to manage the list of the characters present on Game of Thrones.

 ## Installation